matthewkling/seedsource/assets/instructions.md

 2. Next, select a focal site ***location*** by clicking the map or entering a longitude and latitude in the input box.

-3. Also use the dropdown to select the ***focal site activity***, i.e. whether the site is a planting or collection location.
+3. Also use the dropdown to select the ***focal site activity***, i.e. whether the focal site is a planting or collection location.

 4. Additional options include the future ***time period*** and emission ***scenario***, the ***smoothing radius*** that defines the scale of environmental smoothing applied to the historic data as discussed above, and the relative weight assigned to ***soil versus climate*** variables.
 These options can be set based on the particulars of your study species and use case, or they can be iteratively changed to explore the sensitivity of outputs to these choices.